whimsyrover/telegram-math-quiz/README.md

 node index.js
 ```

-> Note: it runs by default in port 3000.
+> Note: it runs by default in port 4000.
 It cannot be the same port as the Mini App.

+You may face several `FetchError: request to https://api.telegram.org/<token>/getMe failed, reason: Socket connection timeout` for test and production, but keep trying and eventually it will work.

 # Create a Telegram Mini App (frontend)
 Talk to `BotFather`, type `/help`, and follow the instructions to create a new Mini App (Web App).